Michael Spiegel, English Instructor

 “Character in a Post-National World: Neomedievalism in Atwood’s Oryx and Crake,” Mosaic, Sept.
 2010.

 “‘The Most Precious Victim’: Joyce’s ‘Cyclops’ and the Politics of Persecution,” James Joyce Quarterly, Fall 2008.

 Greece: Art & Architecture

 What do you like about working at University High School?

 What I love most about University High School is how the students, faculty, and staff all care so deeply about the school, the community, and each other.
 It’s really quite remarkable and makes for an amazing atmosphere to work in and be a part of.

-My wife, Sabrina, and I are the proud parents of Beckett (age 3) and Emerson (age 6 months).
+My wife, Sabrina, and I are the proud parents of Beckett, Emerson, and Maddox.
 In my free time, I enjoy building forts, chasing (and being chased by) invisible dinosaurs, and flying imaginary airplanes.